Swiss-Polar-Institute/data-management-guidance/documentation/backing_up_data.md

 #### Retention of backups

 If using managed data storage such as from your institution, be sure to understand how often backups are done and for how long these are retained.
+It is also important to be able to [restore your files easily](#file-restoration).

 For your regular backups, depending on how often you do your backups, you might decide to have a backup cycle where you do one per month and retain them for six months, for example.